 Short (30-45 min) live demonstration of popular topics, followed by a 45-min Q&A, offered each month from 5:30-7 pm Pacific Time on the second Sunday of the month.

-At this time, live demos are limited to 15 registrations and are only open to newsletter subscribers (if you’re not a subscriber yet, you can subscribe for free here).
-Each demo will be recorded and posted here about 1-2 weeks after the live demo.
-(For privacy reasons, the Q&A portion is not recorded.
+At this time, live demos are limited to 15 participants and are only open to newsletter subscribers (if you’re not a subscriber yet, you can subscribe for free here).
+There will be a newsletter announcement when registration opens for each live demo, typically about a week or two in advance.
+(I’m travelling full-time right now, so timing depends a bit on when I can get internet access.)
+The demos are recorded and posted here about 1-2 weeks after the live demo.
+For privacy reasons, the Q&A portion is not recorded.
 (An archive of videos and handouts from past Second Sunday Live Demos is at the bottom of this page.)

 Upcoming Live Demos

 Have you ever gone to some beautiful location to paint or sketch, and then found yourself so overwhelmed with so many fabulous—and complicated—things to paint that you wind up spend the whole time running around looking for a subject?
 Or you just take a zillion photos, because you just can’t see any way to paint all that in a short time in the field?

 Have you ever come back from a trip like that and struggled to capture the real feel of the place in a painting, even though you did take a zillion photos?

 In this demo, I’ll talk about some strategies I use to manage the overwhelming amount of information when painting on location, so sketching enhances my enjoyment, instead of raising my stress level.
 And so I have a better chance of coming back with photos and sketches that I can actually use to create satisfying, personally meaningful paintings.